Unit 4.2

 - We do physical exercise monthly.

-- He periodically complains about his inner ear.
+- He periodically complains about everything I do.

-- I pay for the ambulance service yearly.
+- They pay for the ambulance service yearly.

 We use adverbs of frequency (indefinite and definite) to describe the frequency of an event (how often/frequently something happens):